 What to Expect

-Sometimes it can be challenging, but this is an important part of the process.
+Sometimes it can be challenging (particularly during school holidays when the ashram is very busy) but this is an important part of the process.
 The resident community has a wealth of understanding and experience to support you during your time here.

 Ashram accommodation is only available for devotees wishing to stay for a minimum of four nights.
 There is no maximum stay, but stays longer than two weeks will be reviewed periodically by the Swami’s Council.